ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 ### schema_inference_make_columns_nullable

 Controls making inferred types `Nullable` in schema inference for formats without information about nullability.
-If the setting is enabled, the inferred type will be `Nullable` only if column contains `NULL` in a sample that is parsed during schema inference.
+If the setting is enabled, the inferred type will be `Nullable` only if the column contains `NULL` in a sample that is parsed during schema inference.

 Enabled by default.